events555/Rbuild/README.md

 # Chat for Build Requests

-I am using Node.js for this and have the following installed:
+I am using Node.js for this and have the following installed: nodemon, socket.io, express, mysql
-* nodemon: Mainly for testing, am using this to just keep the server running so I don't have to type "node server.js" every time.
-* socket.io and express: Works together but they are used as the i/o for our chat functionality.
-* mysql: Will be implemented later but is going to work with the user database to display usernames in the chat box.

 Files that are included:
 * index.html: Just a generic html file with hyperlink references that go to builder or customer view but this